 Is it time to improve the insulation in your home?
-Maybe you’ve noticed drafts, snow melting on the roof, terrible heating and cooling efficiency or any of a dozen other warning signs of poor insulation, and you’re wondering what you can do to fix those problems with as little expense and complication as possible.
+Maybe you’ve noticed drafts coming from your attic, snow melting on the roof, terrible heating and cooling efficiency or any of a dozen other warning signs of poor insulation, and you’re wondering what you can do to fix those problems with as little expense and complication as possible.

 If so, you’re no doubt wondering whether all that insulation you already have needs to come out before the new stuff can go in.
 After all, there’s a lot of it, and it may not be the easiest to get to or remove — so can you just add more insulation on top and be done with it?
 The same way you might pile another blanket on when an old favorite with a few holes in it isn’t quite enough for the winter?